BLopo20/Parkinson-s-Disease-Datasets/README.md

 ### Description

-This dataset contains accelerometer and skeleton pose camera data of real world mobility activies of subjects with PD and healthy controls doing sit-to-stand transitions and turns in gait in a home setting, to evaluate mobility in PD.
-Furthermore, the dataset is manually labeled by human raters, contains data from when subjects with PD are on the ON and OFF medication states, and contains data collected in a home setting during free unscripted living and clinical assessments.
+This dataset contains accelerometer and skeleton pose camera data of real world mobility activities of subjects with PD and healthy controls doing sit-to-stand transitions and turns in gait in a home setting to evaluate mobility in PD.
+Furthermore, the dataset is manually labeled by human raters, contains data from when subjects with PD are in the ON and OFF medication states, and contains data collected in a home setting during free unscripted living and clinical assessments.

 The demographic and clinical rating scores of the subjects in the PD and HC groups are shown in the following table.
-In this table, PIGD stands for Postural Instability and Gait Difficulties, TUG-test atnds for Timed-Up-and-Go test, PDQ-39 stands for Parkinson's Disease Questionnaire-39, RBD-SQ stands for REM sleep Behaviour Disorder Screening Questionnaire, PDSS stands for Parkinson's Disease Sleep Scale, and NMSS stands for Non-Motor Symptoms Scale for Parkinson's disease.
+In this table, PIGD stands for Postural Instability and Gait Difficulties, TUG-test stands for Timed-Up-and-Go test, PDQ-39 stands for Parkinson's Disease Questionnaire-39, RBD-SQ stands for REM Sleep Behavior Disorder Screening Questionnaire, PDSS stands for Parkinson's Disease Sleep Scale, and NMSS stands for Non-Motor Symptoms Scale for Parkinson's disease.

 |Characteristic                |PD group (n=12)                   |HC group (n=12)|
 |------------------------------|----------------------------------|---------------|